 - Distributed generation modeling, generator impedance estimation, grid side control and protection functions

-    The reporting facilities of the CYMDIST software allow to fully define the analyses results into web reports.
+The reporting facilities of the CYMDIST software allow to fully defining the analyses results into web reports.
 The software includes a variety of report templates for all types of analyses.
-You can combine any reports, and create new ones, utilize any of the CYMDIST software variable and created your own mathematical expressions using any of those variables, which further extends the reporting possible.
+You can combine any reports, and create new ones, utilize any of the CYMDIST software variable and create your own mathematical expressions using any of those variables, which further extends the reporting possible.

 CYMDIST Additional Modules

 The following optional add-on modules significantly enhance the technical capabilities of the CYMDIST software:

 - Automated Network Forecast Analysis: to create, view and modify time-dependent projects (using the CYME Advanced Project Manager) consisting in modifications to the network such as the addition of any load at a given date, change/replacement of power transformers within a substation, a rephasing/reconductoring project, network switching or reconfiguration, etc.